Sweet Potato Breakfast Hash

 Why We Love This Sweet Potato Hash Recipe

-For this hash, buy 2 large sweet potatoes.
+- Sweet Potatoes: For this sweet potato breakfast, buy 2 large sweet potatoes.
 Peel the Sweet Potato.
 The skin of the sweet potato is actually quite good for you, but I think the texture of it is distracting and papery when left on in this hash recipe.
 Then cut them into cubes a little smaller than 1-inch.
 This seems to be like a nice size and the potatoes cook evenly and relatively quickly when they’re that size. {A little bigger than game dice.}

-To add savory flavor and more bulk I added in a chopped onion and red bell pepper.
-Sauteeing them before adding in the sweet potatoes brings out their sweet flavor and caramelized their natural sugars.
+- Peppers and Onions: To add savory flavor and more bulk I added in a chopped yellow onions and red bell pepper.
+Sauteeing the bell peppers before adding in the sweet potatoes brings out their sweet flavor and caramelizes their natural sugars.
 Feel free to use scallions or another type of pepper.

-- 4 teaspoons avocado oil or coconut oil, divided
+- Cooking Oil: avocado oil or coconut oil, divided

 Step 1: Sautee Pepper and Onion